h-griffin/reading-notes-401/README.md

 - [Python Random](https://docs.python.org/3/library/random.html)

 ### read-07
-- NOTE This is a long reading.
-The portion to make sure you cover is on global and nonlocal keywords.
-You can skim the rest.
 - [Python Scope](https://realpython.com/python-scope-legb-rule/)
-- NOTE* The repeated Big O content is intentional.
-This is a big concept and worth hearing about from multiple presenters.
-TIP: watch on faster speed if you like.
 - [Don’t be CONFUSED by BIG O notation anymore!](https://www.youtube.com/watch?v=5Uqawfl0VHQ)
 - [Rolling Dice Examples](https://artofproblemsolving.com/wiki/index.php/Basic_Programming_With_Python#Program_Example_1_3)